 I found myself in a similar situation with my old snowboard jacket.
 I made a working prototype for my Japow trip last year and my prized Burton coat that I bought the year I moved to Whistler, just hung, collecting dust, in my closet.
 Same deal with the scraps, I knew it was just taking up space but I couldn't bring myself to throw it out.

 I liked all of the stuff I was reading/seeing on upcycled fashion, and found myself thinking it would be dope to do something similar with all of the leather scraps I had accumulated.
 I knew a jacket would make the most sense and my mind landed on a duffle style.
-The large body panels and oversized nature would accent all of the mismatching panels, while still contributing to an overall simplified look.
+The large body panels and oversized nature would accent all of the mismatching panels, while still contributing to an overall cohesive look.

 Took another look through my jackets one day, and found myself examining my old Burton jacket again...